Potter Syndrome Or Sequence: Types, Symptoms And Causes

 Currently, the different forms that Potter syndrome takes are classified into five broad categories or types.
 These differ both in the causes and in the nuclear clinical manifestations.
 On the other hand, it is important to also mention the classic form of this disease and the one associated with multicystic renal dysplasia, discovered very recently.

-You may be interested: Kallman Syndrome: Symptoms, Causes and Treatment
+You may be interested: Fibromyalgia and a Comprehensive Treatment for Chronic Pain

 1. Type I